 - Wood/Furniture: students participate in building, refinishing, repairing, and reupholstering furniture.
 The class will also learn how to operate industrial equipment in a safe and efficient manner.

 - Students attending SCC have the opportunity to be trained in at least two job areas each school year.
-Upon graduation, a student should be able to focus on two or three potential job possibilities.

 - Transportation is provided by the Kern High School Transportation Department from the students home school to and from SCC.